 Currently, this feature is only available only as part of our beta program to test and acquire feedback about this new features performance.
 However, it will soon be available in broader use of the application as more pharmacy data is available, and as specific demographic sectors are included in the program.
 The expected initial demographics, as indicated by the illustration, describe the scenario where practitioners will see these notifications today.
 Surescripts program currently works through Medicare and partners with specific pharmacies to roll out the program.

 PrognoCIS will continue providing updates regarding the general availability of Medication Management for Adherence, so our providers can recognize these alert messages and the value of greater insight into the patient’s adherence to the various prescriptions in their regimen.
+Clicking any of these messages as they appear will not result in any charges or fees to your practice.

 Visit our e-Prescriptions page for more information on integrated prescriptions in PrognoCIS EHR.